Job vacancies at the Sainsbury Wellcome Centre

 What we offer

-The SWC provides an award-winning work environment in the heart of Fitzrovia, with access to pleasant outdoor spaces and a vibrant, collaborative research community.
-SWC employees are entitled to the full range of UCL staff benefits, including generous annual leave, a competitive pension scheme, family-friendly policies such as shared parental pay, and financial benefits including season ticket loans and staff discounts.
+The SWC offers staff an award-winning work environment in the heart of Fitzrovia with access to pleasant outdoor spaces.
+The Centre also offers the full range of UCL staff benefits, including a generous annual leave entitlement, occupational pension schemes, excellent family-friendly policies such as occupational shared parental pay, a work-life balance policy, and a range of financial benefits such as a season ticket loan scheme and staff discounts.

 How to apply